ReadingAndThinking.com

 1. Complexity versus polarization

-The author said: "On complex issues, it is not enough to just see the other side's point of view.
-The more developed our minds are and the more open our minds are, the easier it is to understand the multiple sides of complex things.
+The author said, "On complex issues, it is not enough to just see the other side's point of view.
+The more developed and the more open our minds are, the easier it is to understand the multiple sides of complex things.

 The author tells us that we tend to divide things into two extremes (black and white, right and wrong) because it is efficient.
 Saving energy is an instinct of ours.

 We like to use whatever method is simple.
-Therefore, because it is simple, energy-saving, and energy-saving, we are more willing to accept the simple classification method of polarization because it is easy to understand.
+Therefore, because it is simple and energy-saving, we are more willing to accept the simple classification method of polarization because it is easy to understand.

-The author said that this is easy to distort the truth and make us further away from scientists.
+The author said that it is easy to distort the truth and move us further away from science.
 So what should we do?
 That is to complicate the topic and fully present the views from all angles on a certain topic, and these views have a scientific basis.

 But if they read complicated articles, then the number of comments on consensus views will be twice that of their own views."